 SMB Insurers: Wake-Up To What’s Possible

-In some ways, SMB insurers are vulnerable to a similar fate being experienced by department stores such as Kmart, JC Penny or the local bookshop, which hang on by a thread as the online and big box retailers flagrantly take control of the market.
+In some ways, SMB insurers are vulnerable to a similar fate being experienced by department stores such as Kmart, JC Penny or the local bookshop.
+They either hang on by a thread or disappear as online and big box retailers take control of the market.

 Market demographics contribute to this dilemma, as emerging generations of new customers with demands for anytime, anywhere digital access to policy, claims and account information put an additional burden on these carriers.